-The next quarterly update is due to be published on Thursday 28th April 2016 and it will include statistics up to the 31st March 2016.
+The first bulletin for the year 2016/17 is due to be published on Thursday 28th July 2016 and it will include statistics up to the 30th June 2016.

 User Feedback

 We continuously welcome your feedback or comments on the statistics released.
 If you would like to forward your views or to receive notifications of statistical releases please email your contact details to info@policeombudsman.org, further contact details are available on the back page of this bulletin.